Skip to Main Content

 1. Generative AI, zero-click search turns e-commerce into a conversation

-It’s time for retail media networks to get more personalized and, surprisingly, consumers agree.
+It’s time for media networks to get more personalized and, surprisingly, consumers agree.
 Retail media has reached $30 billion in revenue faster than both search and social, according to Luma Partners, and continues to fill a market need for consumer packed goods and branded manufacturers.

-Reuters projects that by 2028, revenue from retail media networks (RMNs) will account for 15.4 percent of all revenue from ads, eclipsing television as an advertising platform.
+Reuters projects that by 2028, revenue from retail media networks will account for 15.4 percent of all revenue from ads, eclipsing television as an advertising platform.

 Guy Elliott , Executive Vice President